ideal-postcodes/postcodes.io/openapi/md/places.md

-Submit a place query and receive a complete list of places matches and associated data.
+Submit a place query and receive a complete list of place matches and associated data.

 This API uses the Ordnance Survey Open Names Dataset.
-Places not available for Northern Ireland.
+Places are not available for Northern Ireland.